liferay/liferay-docs/develop/tutorials/articles/android-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-android.markdown

 ## High-Level Architecture [](id=high-level-architecture)

-Liferay Screens for Android is composed of a Core, a Screenlet layer, a View layer, and Interactors.
+Liferay Screens for Android is composed of a Core, a Screenlet layer, a View layer, Interactors and Server Connectors.
 Interactors are technically part of the core, but are worth covering separately.
 They facilitate interaction with both local and remote data sources, as well as communication between the Screenlet layer and the [Liferay Mobile SDK](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/mobile).